Back to Journals

 Professor Chakravarthy

-Dr. Krishnan Chakravarthy: University at Buffalo School of Medicine and Biomedical Sciences (M.D., Ph.D.
+Dr. Krishnan Chakravarthy is affiliated with University at Buffalo School of Medicine and Biomedical Sciences (M.D., Ph.D.
 2012, an Anesthesiology residency at Johns Hopkins Hospital (2016), Chronic Pain Fellowship at Massachusetts General Hospital/Harvard Medical School (2017).
 He is Assistant Clinical Professor in Anesthesiology and Pain Medicine at UC San Diego and VA San Diego Health System (2017-present).
 He has affiliated faculty at the UCSD Department of Nanoengineering.
 He is Director of Clinical Pain Research UCSD Center for Pain Medicine.
 He is also co-director of the UCSD Institute of Engineering in Medicine Center for Mobile-health Systems and Applications (CMSA).
 He has published many papers in highly reputed journals in anesthesiology and pain medicine.
 He is a recipient of several national research awards and has had his research featured in Futurity, News Medical, and other international venues.
 He is a founder of five biotechnology companies.

 Dr Houman Danesh